MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/change-color-scheme-add-logo-match-organizations-brand.md

 ---
-title: "Change the color scheme or add a logo  in Dynamics 365 for Customer Engagement for Customer Engagement | MicrosoftDocs"
+title: "Change the color scheme or add a logo  in Dynamics 365 for Customer Engagement apps | MicrosoftDocs"
 description: "Learn how to change the color scheme or add a logo to match your organization’s brand" s.custom: "" ms.date: 11/08/2018